 In the past, we have taken the route through Miami, Oklahoma to Springfield and down to Ridgedale, Missouri.
 Since we were on vacation, we thought we'd take a more scenic route through the far northwestern most region of Arkansas and up into Ridgedale.
 And that is what we did.

 Our first stop was Roaring River.
 We debated on whether or not to stop, but we did.
 We pulled into the first little parking area.
-I told Matt, "I want to try and take pictures of the flowing water.
-I saw a technique in a book and I want to try it."
-As we pulled into the parking lot, this is what I saw.

 He didn't get a fish while we were there, but we got a few pictures.
 Don't worry this isn't my first rodeo.
 I am an expert Bald Eagle spotter.
 I see them everywhere!
 Just north of Branson, one flew over the highway in front of us.
 I see them all the time, it is a spiritual gift.